5+ DAY INTENSIVE

-We have made our classes smaller!
-More attention for each student.
-Enrollment is limited to 12 full participation students to maximize personal attention and create a supportive atmosphere with our three instructors.
-Auditor spots are limited for each course.
+We have made our class size small to provide more attention for each student.
+Enrollment is limited to 16 full participation students to maximize personal attention and create a supportive atmosphere with our two instructors.
+Teacher/full-time student ratio is 1:8.
+Auditor spots are limited to 4 participants.

 Continuing Education Credits